 The EOS RP isn’t actually great in terms of video shooting.
 But it holds on to a decent performance when shooting stills.
 Even when the subject is moving around.
 Dual Pixel CMOS auto-focusing on the camera performs admirably well.

 The Canon EOS RP isn’t the absolute best full-frame camera in the business.
 It does not have many of the premium features that the other upmarket cameras discussed here have.
 That said, if you are looking for a camera with a large sensor, or perhaps a second backup camera for your first camera, it serves that purpose well.
-And that is the primary reason we have included it in this list of the best Canon cameras in 2020.
+And that is the primary reason we have included it in this list of the best Canon cameras.